Do you know which park DOESN’T have a “small world” ride?

 Walt Disney World’s version of the ride is completely enclosed within a building including the facade.
 There is no parade of wooden dolls representing the different nations.
 The ambience is not as grand.
 And there is no holiday rendition in Florida.
-In Tokyo and Paris, there is a holiday version, but it is not as extensive as Disneyland’s.
-The boarding area is again inside a building instead of outside, and it seems somehow smaller.
-The Tokyo version feels smaller when you approach it.
-Much of the ride is the same except that the Japan area inside is much bigger and the finale is sung in Japanese.
+In Paris, there is a holiday version, but it is not as extensive as Disneyland’s.
+And in both Tokyo and Paris the boarding area is again inside a building instead of outside, and it seems somehow smaller than the one in Anaheim.
+Much of the ride at Tokyo Disneyland is the same except that the Japan area inside is much bigger and the finale is sung in Japanese.
 In France, the attraction has a different clock face and an added Middle East section complete with the main song sung in Arabic.
 And Hong Kong Disneyland is reported to be the most intricate of the different versions with an expanded Asia section and songs in four additional languages not found in other versions of the ride – Cantonese, Putonghua, Korean, and Tagalog.
 It also has more Disney characters than its California counterpart.
 Interestingly, Hong Kong Disneyland opened without the iconic ride.
 It was the only park since Disneyland to open without the attraction.
+Perhaps Shanghai will go the same way and open one up later.
+But for now, you’ll have to get your “small world” fix elsewhere.